DS-Discovery/ds-discovery.github.io/Projects/Social Sciences/Demo Watch.md

 ## Overview
 ### Project Description
 The Demo Watch project has collected and is curating over 8,000 news articles describing all the interactions between police and protesters during the Occupy movement.
-This semester, students will work with senior researchers and professors from Goodly Labs, NYU, and the Univ. of Michigan to (1) implement/code a multi-level time-series model that will analyze curated Demo Watch data to find patterns of peaceful and violent activity; and (2) create a text classifier, via supervised machine learning, that is capable of scanning through news articles about protest to identify important data for analysis.
+This semester, students will work with senior researchers and professors from Goodly Labs, NYU, and the Univ. of Michigan to
+>1) implement/code a multi-level time-series model that will analyze curated Demo Watch data to find patterns of peaceful and violent activity
+>2) create a text classifier, via supervised machine learning, that is capable of scanning through news articles about protest to identify important data for analysis.

 ### Expected Deliverable
 Building multi-level, time series models of police, protester, & city government interaction.
 And building text classifiers via supervised ML.